 These baked beans are swimming in a delicious sweet sauce made with maple syrup and BBQ sauce.
-This easy side dish comes together in just a few minutes and is one of our favorites to have at an outdoor cookout or when we are camping.
+This easy side dish comes together in just a few minutes and is one of our favorites to have at an outdoor cookout or camping.

 This recipe is only partly homemade, meaning that I am not cooking beans from scratch.
 I am just essentially opening up a few cans and adding some tasty ingredients to them.
-With how busy summer can be sometimes, working outside and in the garden, I love these super convenient meals.
+With how busy summer can sometimes be, working outside and in the garden, I love these super convenient meals.

 This is a perfect dish to bring to a potluck dinner.
 It can be kept warm in the slow cooker, ready to eat whenever you are.
-If you're having a barbecue, these beans go extremely well with my favorite Perfect Smoked Burgers.
+If you have a barbecue, these beans go extremely well with my favorite Perfect Smoked Burgers.

 You only need a few ingredients to make these easy homemade beans.
-I like to keep the ingredients on hand in the pantry so I can easily whip up these beans anytime.
+I like to keep the ingredients on hand in the pantry to whip up these beans anytime easily.

 - Maple flavor beans.
 It might be because I'm Canadian, but these baked beans just don't taste the same unless you use maple flavor beans.